paulross/pymemtrace/docs/source/examples/process.rst

     with process.log_process(interval=0.5, log_level=logger.getEffectiveLevel()):
         # As before.

-Instructs ``process`` to report every 0.5 seconds to the current log at the current log level.
+Instructs :py:mod:`pymemtrace.process` to report every 0.5 seconds to the current log at the current log level.
 You can specify an actual log level so:

 .. code-block:: python